Brendan Donovan Player Props: Cardinals vs. Astros

 - The pitching staff for the Astros has a collective 9.4 K/9, the sixth-best in MLB.

-- The Astros have the top team ERA across all league pitching staffs (3.57).
+- The Astros have a 3.61 team ERA that ranks second among all MLB pitching staffs.

-- Astros pitchers combine to rank 11th in baseball in home runs allowed (85 total, 1.1 per game).
+- Astros pitchers combine to give up 88 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- Javier makes the start for the Astros, his 16th of the season.
-He is 7-1 with a 3.25 ERA and 77 strikeouts in 83 2/3 innings pitched.
+- France makes the start for the Astros, his 10th of the season.
+He is 2-3 with a 3.54 ERA and 42 strikeouts in 53 1/3 innings pitched.

-- His most recent appearance was on Wednesday against the New York Mets, when the righty threw 2 1/3 innings, surrendering four earned runs while allowing four hits.
+- His last appearance came on Saturday against the Los Angeles Dodgers, when the right-hander threw six innings, surrendering three earned runs while giving up eight hits.

+- The 28-year-old has a 3.54 ERA and 7.1 strikeouts per nine innings across nine games this season, while allowing a batting average of .243 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.